Teaching Middle School Philosophy

 vi.
 Who is in charge of curriculum development?
 How do I contact local principals?

 vii.
 How will I publicize the program to both parents and teachers?
 The Memphis Philosophical Horizons program uses a publicity flyer to make people aware of the program.
-Other options include asking the local newspaper to write an article on the program or sending handouts home with students.
+Other options include asking the local newspaper to write an article on the program or sending handouts home with students.• If the program will develop informally, outside of a school:

 i.
 Are there community organizations such as the YMCA, Boy Scouts, Girl Scouts, or evening enrichment classes at a local university or community college that have a built-in format for short-term, inexpensive (or free) activities for young people?
 (Check first to ensure that you agree with the organization’s ethos.)